-(1) Iole Lucchese, the Company's Chair of the Board and Executive Vice President and Chief Strategy Officer, Peter Warwick, the Company's President and Chief Executive Officer, Richard Robinson, the Company's former Chairman, President and Chief Executive Officer, and Andrew S. Hedden, the Company's Executive Vice President and General Counsel, did not receive compensation for their services as a director during fiscal 2022 except, in the case of Mr. Warwick, as indicated in note (4) below.

-- (2) Represents the aggregate grant date fair value of restricted stock units granted in fiscal 2022 under FASB ASC Topic 718.
+- (1) Iole Lucchese, the Company's Chair of the Board and Executive Vice President and Chief Strategy Officer, and President, Scholastic Entertainment, Peter Warwick, the Company's President and Chief Executive Officer, and did not receive compensation for their services as a director during fiscal 2023. - (2) Represents the aggregate grant date fair value of restricted stock units granted in fiscal 2023 under FASB ASC Topic 718.
 Assumptions used in determining the FASB ASC Topic 718 values can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-Each Outside Director listed in the table above, other than Ms. Beech and Ms. Li, had 1,784 restricted stock units outstanding, as of May 31, 2022, and the fair value of such restricted stock unit.
+Each Outside Director listed in the table above, had 1,415 restricted stock units outstanding, as of May 31, 2023, and the fair value of such restricted stock units on the grant date, computed in accordance with FASB ASC Topic 718, was \$42.40 per restricted stock unit.
 The difference between the amounts listed above and the \$60,000 (60% of \$100,000) is due to rounding.
-Ms. Li had 641 restricted stock units outstanding, as of May 31, 2022, and the fair value of such restricted stock units on the grant date computed in accordance with FASB ASC Topic 718, was \$37.43 per restricted stock units on the grant date computed in accordance with FASB ASC Topic 718, was \$37.43 per restricted stock unit.
-As discussed in note (4) below, Ms. Beech resigned from the Board and joined the Company in fiscal 2022, and as a result, she had 1,784 restricted stock units forfeited and had no restricted stock units from the grants received by her as an Outside Director outstanding as of May 31, 2022. - (3) Represents the aggregate grant date fair value of stock options granted in fiscal 2022 under FASB ASC Topic 718.
+As discussed in note (4) below, Ms. Williams retired from the Board in fiscal 2023, prior to the annual grant, and had no restricted stock units outstanding as of May 31, 2023. - Represents the aggregate grant date fair value of stock options granted in fiscal 2023 under FASB ASC Topic 718.
 Assumptions used in determining the FASB ASC Topic 718 values can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-For each Outside Director, other than Ms. Li, who received an option award during fiscal 2022, the fair value of such award on the grant date, computed in accordance with FASB ASC Topic 718, was \$9.05 per option.
-The fair value of the option award received by Ms. Li on the grant date, computed in accordance with the FASB ASC Topic 718 was \$11.92 per option.
+For each Outside Director, the fair value of such award on the grant date, computed in accordance with FASB ASC Topic 718, was \$13.65 per option.
 The difference between the amounts listed above and the \$40,000 (40% of \$100,000) is due to rounding.
-At May 31, 2022, Dr. Alonso had 26,001 options outstanding; each of Mr. Barge and Ms. Williams had 34,072 options outstanding; Mr. Davies had 19,046 options outstanding; Mr. Dumont had 5,252 options outstanding; Ms. Li had 1,342 options outstanding; Ms. Walker had 4,420 options outstanding; and Mr. Young had 25,746 options outstanding.
-As discussed in note (4) below, Ms. Beech resigned from the Board and joined the Company in fiscal 2022, and as a result, she had 4,420 stock options forfeited and she had no stock options from the grants received by her as an Outside Director outstanding as of May 31, 2022.
+At May 31, 2023, Dr. Alonso had 28,931 options outstanding; Mr. Barge had 33,985 options outstanding; Mr. Davies had 21,976 options outstanding; Mr. Dumont had 8,182 options outstanding; Ms. Li had 4,272 options outstanding; Ms. Walker had 7,350 options outstanding; and Mr. Young had 28,676 options outstanding.
+As discussed in note (4) below, Ms. Williams retired from the Board in fiscal 2023, prior to the annual grant, and had 31,055 options outstanding as of May 31, 2023. - (4) Ms. Williams retired from the Board in fiscal 2023.
+Ms. Williams' compensation reflects the pro rata amount of the annual Board retainer fee attributable to the period served as an Outside Director.